 The democratic party was commissioned to a mighty and glorious task Tuesday.
-Turning from a leadership that had faltered in the midst of a great crisis, largely of its own doing because of an ineffective and unwise control of forces operative since the close of the great World war, the American people turned to the democratic party under Roosevelt as it had turned to the democratic party under Wilson 20 years before to lead them out of an era of despair and disap- Not only has the American electorate commissioned Roosevelt and Garner to initiate their program of a "new deal in government" but it has provided them with ample opportunity and support for the best working of their pro- Ample majorities in both houses of congress, assuring legislative cooperation, and sympathetic governments in almost every state in the union await the next administration.
+Turning from a leadership that had faltered in the midst of a great crisis, largely of its own doing because of an ineffective and unwise control of forces operative since the close of the great World war, the American people turned to the democratic party under Roosevelt as it had turned to the democratic party under Wilson 20 years before to lead them out of an era of despair and disappointment.
+Not only has the American electorate commissioned Roosevelt and Garner to initiate their program of a "new deal in government" but it has provided them with ample opportunity and support for the best working of their pro- Ample majorities in both houses of congress, assuring legislative cooperation, and sympathetic governments in almost every state in the union await the next administration.
 If that administration fails to carry out its promises it must bear the responsibility for its failure.
 It cannot look to any effective hostile opposition within the federal structure upon which to shift the blame.
 The party faces a momentous period, a period of grave responsibility and splendid promise.
-It has now that which it did not even have in the opening years of the Wilson administration, a solidified national sentiment at its back.
-There was no schism in the ranks of the opposition except that which was deflected into democratic ranks, attracted by confidence in the democratic program.
+It has now that which it did not even have in the opening years of the Wilson administration, a solidified national sen- There was no schism in the ranks of the opposition except that which was deflected into democratic ranks, attracted by confidence in the democratic program.
 Roosevelt and Garner did not ride into office through factional strife within the republican body, but they were swept into office by the primary wish of the majority of the voting public.
 That voting public now looks to democratic leadership to fulfill its promises.
 It should be a moment of serious concern to the party, a moment of elation, certainly, that the opportunity to serve has come, but of concern that the principles of Jefferson shall be rightfully expressed and fruitfully employed to the well being of the nation and its recovery from a period of prostration into a period of new advance.
 The campaign of democracy has just begun.
 ALABAMA LAWMAKERS CUT.

 Alabama lawmakers were called in special session by Gov. Miller.
 They were face-to-face with an economic crisis.
-They enacted legislation repealing Sunday amusement laws, They repealed the state near beer prohibition law.
+They enacted legislation repealing Sunday amusement laws They repealed the state near beer prohibition law.
 They cut appropriations and sought new revenues.
 They reduced general and educational appropriations by \$4,450,000.
-Educational allotments were curtailed approximately \$2,000,000. abama lawmakers assembled Aug.
-16. They adjourned They were called to balance the budget.
-They balanced it by repealing blue and other laws, by creating new sources of revenue, and by reducing by millions the general time in the Alabama state.
+Educational allotments were curtailed approximately \$2,000,000.
+Alabama lawmakers assembled Aug.
+16. They adjourned Nov.
+4. They were called to balance the budget.
+They balover the veto of their chief executive.
+Lawmakers marked Sam is paying the price. time in the Alabama state.
 R. F. C. LOANS FOR TEXAS.